-There is no great drama to Hong Kong tipping.
-Unlike the US where you need a calculator and a mountain of spare change to stay on top of the tipping game in Hong Kong tipping is relatively straightforward.
+In Hong Kong, tipping is an uncomplicated matter.
+Unlike the United States where you need a calculator and a mountain of spare change to tip appropriately, Hong Kong tipping is relatively straightforward.

-Hong Kong staff are on a salary that isn’t set artificially low with the expectation it will be bumped up by tips.
-This salary is built into the cost of your food, drinks or whatever other services you are using.
+Service workers in Hong Kong receive salaries that aren’t set artificially low with the expectation that it will be bumped up by tips from customers.
+The cost of service is already built into the price of your food, drinks, or other services provided.

-Taxi or cab drivers don’t expect to be tipped but it is the norm to leave any small change.
-So if the ride comes to HK$46.30 and you pay with an HK$50 leave the change.
+Taxi or cab drivers don’t expect to be tipped, but it is normal to leave the driver a small tip by rounding up your fare to an even number and letting them keep the change.